-Note: The fields specified as the primary keys must be in the SELECT clause or all fields must be selected connect.rethink.sink.kcql
+Note: The fields specified as the primary keys must be in the SELECT clause or all fields must be selected

 The Sink will try and create the table at start up if a schema for the topic is found in the Schema Registry.
 If no schema is found the table is created when the first record is received for the topic.